 Annual compensation for non-employee directors typically covers service for the term of approximately one year commencing at the annual meeting.
-For the 2017-2018 term, the Board approved the following compensation structure for non-employee directors:
+For the 2018-2019 term, the Board approved the following compensation structure for non-employee directors:

-- Annual cash retainer of \$60,000, paid in four quarterly installments on June 30, September 30, December 31 and March 31. - Board meeting fees are paid to each director based on the number of Board meetings attended.
-Directors attending a Board meeting in person receive a fee of \$3,000 per meeting and directors receive a fee of \$1,500 for each Board meeting attended telephonically.
-Meeting fees are paid in arrears at the time that annual cash retainer payments are made. - Annual grant of 5,000 RSUs that vest on the earlier of the first anniversary of the grant date or the next annual meeting of stockholders.
+- Annual cash retainer of \$90,000, paid in four quarterly installments on June 30, September 30, December 31 and March 31.
+In December 2018, the Board amended its compensation structure to provide that 20 percent of each of the December 31 and March 31 annual cash retainer payments would be paid in RSUs in lieu of cash.
+The number of RSUs to be issued was based upon the closing price of the Company's stock on the date of grant (i.e. December 31, 2018 and March 31, 2019).
+As a result, the Board members received 2,663 RSUs on December 31, 2018 based on \$1.69 per share of Class A common stock and 1,613 RSUs on March 31, 2019 based on \$2.79 per share of Class A common stock.
+The RSUs vest on the first anniversary of the grant date, however, vesting is accelerated upon (1) the director attaining eligibility for retirement, (2) termination of the director's service by reason of death or disability, or (3) a change in control of the Company.
+Settlement of RSUs will be made in shares of Centrus Class A common stock upon the director's retirement or other termination of service as a Board member. - Annual grant of 5,000 RSUs that vest on the earlier of the first anniversary of the grant date or the next annual meeting of stockholders.
 However, vesting is accelerated upon (1) the director attaining eligibility for retirement, (2) termination of the director's service by reason of death or disability, or (3) a change in control of the Company.
-Settlement of RSUs is made in shares of Centrus common stock upon the director's retirement or other termination of service as a Board member. - \$100,000 annual fee for the Chairman of the Board.
-An annual fee of \$15,000 will be paid for the Audit and Finance Committee chairman and also for the CN&G Committee chairman.
-An annual fee of \$50,000 will be paid for the Technology, Competition and Regulatory Committee chairman.
-Committee fees are paid in four quarterly installments at the time annual cash retainer payments are made. - Committee meeting fees are paid to each director that is a duly elected member of that committee based on the number of committee meetings attended.
-A meeting fee of \$1,500 will be paid for committee meetings held in conjunction with a full Board meeting.
-A meeting fee of \$3,000 will be paid for in-person committee meetings held independently of a Board meeting.
-A meeting fee of \$1,500 will be paid for each committee meeting attended telephonically.
-Meeting fees are paid in arrears at the time annual cash retainer payments are made.
+Settlement of RSUs will be made in shares of the Company's Class A common stock on a one-to-one basis promptly following the director's retirement or other termination of service as a Board member. - A \$100,000 annual fee for the Chairman of the Board.
+An annual fee of \$15,000 for the chairs of each of the Audit and Finance Committee and the CN&G Committee.
+An annual fee of \$50,000 for the chair of the Technology, Competition and Regulatory Committee.
+Committee fees are paid in four quarterly installments at the time annual cash retainer payments are made (i.e. June 30, September 30, December 31 and March 31). - For each Committee served on, each director that is a duly elected member of a committee receives an annual cash retainer of \$10,000 paid in four quarterly installments on June 30, September 30, December 31 and March 31.
+No retainer is paid for service on the Executive Committee.

 All non-employee directors are reimbursed for any reasonable expenses incurred in connection with their duties as directors of the Company.
-Mr. Poneman, our President and Chief Executive Officer, does not receive any additional compensation for his service as a Board member.
-Mr. Iguchi, currently our only Investor-Designated Director also does not receive compensation from the Company for his service on the Board.
-Our Investor-Designated Directors are, however, eligible to receive reimbursement of expenses in connection with service as a member of the Board.
+Mr. Poneman, our President and Chief Executive Officer, does not receive any additional compensation for his service on the Board.
+Mr. Iguchi, currently our only Investor-Designated Director, also does not receive compensation from the Company for his service on the Board.
+Our Investor-Designated Directors are, however, eligible to receive reimbursement of expenses in connection with service on the Board.

-Non-Employee Director Compensation for Fiscal Year 2017
+Non-Employee Director Compensation for Fiscal Year 2018